EDITORIAL: Water for My Coffee, Part Seven

 The blue line shows water demand in 2021 at almost the exact same level as in 2002, two decades earlier.

+And significantly below the demand in 2001.
+In 2002, water demand fell precipitously as a result of a serious local drought.
 Water demand dipped again in 2010, probably as a result of the Great Recession.
-Since then, water demand has generally remain below the 2002 level, despite a 40% growth in the population.
+Since then, water demand has generally remain below the 2002 level, despite a 30% growth in the population.

 What happened to our water crisis?